-A spinal cord stimulator is a neurostimulation device Dr. Fanaee can implant into your body to control pain.
+A spinal cord stimulator is a neurostimulation device Eric K. Fanaee, MD can implant into your body to control pain.
 It's particularly useful if you have neuropathic (nerve-derived) pain.

 Neurostimulation works by using electrical impulses to disrupt the activity of the nerves that are transmitting pain signals to your brain.
 By targeting these nerves and preventing them from working correctly, the spinal cord stimulator can significantly reduce your pain levels.